 Statement

-Landscape is most interesting to me in its relation to human narrative that takes place against this backdrop.
-Borderlands are a particularly electrified space and the wall within the landscape is a powerful architectural symbol of Us and Them, dividing the physical and social landscape.
-My very existence is predicated upon my grandparents’ families who crossed the Mexican border.
-I am compelled to depict these focal settings.
-The beautiful palettes bely the human suffering of these places and hopefully draw attention.
+Landscape is most interesting to me in its relation to the human narrative that takes place against this backdrop.
+Borderlands are a particularly electrified space.
+My very existence is predicated upon my grandparents’ families who crossed the Mexican border during the Mexican revolution.
+Thus I have been compelled to depict these focal settings.
+The landscapes of immigration I am currently working on are those of immigration detention centers, present, past and imagined, from Alcatraz to Alligator Alcatraz.
+I am concurrently in the midst of a series honoring Latino farmworkers in the San Joaquin Valley and North Carolina.

-My current work is focused on the Bay Area - paintings of the Golden Gate without the bridge, and different views of the bay removing infrastructure imagining a view before "settlement."
+My Bay Area paintings of the Golden Gate without the bridge, and different views of the bay removing infrastructure imagine a view before "settlement."
+I seek solace in these landscapes, and look to them for potential healing and a striving for a better way forward, both socially and ecologically.